Parks, Recreation, and Open Space (PROS) Plan

 This PROS Plan is not to go into The Comprehensive Plan.
 Please do not include it.

-fletchsa1 about 2 years ago
+fletchsa1 almost 3 years ago

 As noted by The New York Times and many other major publications, the activity of mountain biking has numerous health benefits and works well in a socially distanced world.
 Moreover, mountain biking has seen extraordinary growth in popularity over the last decade, and that growth is expected to continue for the foreseeable future.